cs106l/textbook/src/02-cpp-fundamentals/03-initialization-and-references.md

 }
 ```

 All arguments to `squareN` are copies, therefore the `N` in the calling function will be unaffected.
-This is called Pass-by-Reference.
+This is called Pass-by-Value.

 ### Pass-by-Reference